 A judgment represents a legal determination by a court that the judgment debtor owes a specific amount of money to the judgment creditor.
 It establishes the debtor’s liability and forms the basis for enforcing the debt.

 The significance of the judgment lies in its ability to compel the debtor to satisfy their financial obligations legally.
+The debtor’s examination does not revisit or alter the original judgment; it is strictly a procedural step to identify assets and debts that may be used to satisfy the original judgment.

 Once a judgment is obtained, the debtor becomes liable for the amount stated in the judgment and any applicable interest and costs.
 This liability carries legal weight and can severely affect the debtor’s financial well-being.

-Debtor's examinations come into play to evaluate the debtor's ability to satisfy this liability.
+Debtor’s examinations come into play to evaluate the debtor’s ability to satisfy this liability.
+During the examination, the debtor must provide honest information about their property and assets under oath.
+Providing false information or lying during this process is a crime.

 By conducting a thorough exam, creditors can ascertain the extent of the debtor’s assets, income, and financial resources, enabling them to pursue appropriate enforcement actions and ensure that the judgment is satisfied.